TOP

 Package Itinerary

-Ethiopia is a holy land home to a vast and diversified people of varies cultures, traditions and customs profoundly cherishing and devoting their time to their respective religions.
-In relation to Ethiopian’s religions and beliefs there are several festivals celebrated throughout the Ethiopian calendar (Ethiopia has a different calendar than the West) in a bright and sacred manner.
 The Ethiopian Orthodox Tewahedo Church holidays and cultural events are very famous and sacred.
-Being a part of these ceremonies leave you with a heightened feeling of having a genuine connection with your religion.
+Being a part of these ceremonies leaves you with a heightened feeling of having a genuine connection with your religion.
 The celebrations of these holidays are one of the reasons Ethiopia is famous for.
-During these cultural events it is customary for most of the people to dress in traditional Ethiopian clothing.
+During these cultural events, it is customary for most of the people to dress in traditional Ethiopian clothing.
 The following are among the most famous Ethiopian festivals celebrated.

-1. Meskel
+Meskel

-It also signifies the physical presence of the true Cross at the remote mountain monastery of Gishen Mariam located in the Welo region.
 During this time of year, vast bonfires are lit countrywide the night before the celebration, and on the day itself everyone dances and feasts.
-This festival also coincides with the mass blooming of the golden yellow meskel daisies called Adey Abeba in Amharic.
+This festival also coincides with the mass blooming of the golden yellow mescal daisies called Adey Abeba in Amharic.
 People of all ages are seen in the streets carrying fresh bunches of these yellow flowers.

-1. Timkat (Epiphany)
+Timkat (Epiphany)

 Timkat is the greatest festival of the year, falling on 19 January, just two weeks after the Ethiopian Christmas.
 It is commemorating Christ’s baptism in the Jordan River by John the Baptist.
 The next day is devoted to the feast of St. Michael the Archangel.
 From the end of the rains in October, the country becomes increasingly dry and the sun blazes down from a clear blue sky, so the festival of Timkat always takes place in glorious weather.

-Dressed in dazzling white traditional dress, the locals provide a dramatic contrast to the jewel colours of the ceremonial velvet of the priests’ robes and sequined velvet umbrellas.
+Dressed in dazzling white traditional dress, the locals provide a dramatic contrast to the jewel colors of the ceremonial velvet of the priests’ robes and sequined velvet umbrellas.
 On the eve of 18th January, the priests remove the Tabot from each church and bless the pools or rivers where, in the next few days, the celebration will take place.

-1. Gena (Christmas)
+Gena (Christmas)

-1. FASIKA (Easter)
+FASIKA (Easter)

-1. ENKUTATASH
+ENKUTATASH

-Enkutatash, which means “Gift of Jewels” is the celebration of the Ethiopian New Year.
-Ethiopia follows the Julian calendar, which consists of 13 months – 12 months each with 30 days and a final month with 5 days (6 days in leap year).
 The Julian calendar is 7 years and 8 months behind the Gregorian calendar, which is used throughout most of the Western world.
 In 2007 (Gregorian calendar), Ethiopia rang in the year 2000 and the new Ethiopian Millennium with colorful celebrations throughout the country Enkutatash happens to come near the end of a long rainy season, coloring the green landscapes with bright yellow flowers (called the Meskel Flower, or adei abeba in Amharic) and giving great reason to celebrate the new harvest.
-Torches of dry wood are burned in front of houses on New Year’s Eve.
-On New Year’s Day, girls dressed in new clothes go door-to-door singing songs.
-Families and friends celebrate together with large feasts.

-1. ASHENDYE
+ASHENDYE

-Ashendye is a unique traditional festival which takes place in august to make the ending fasting called Filseta.
+Ashendye is a unique traditional festival that takes place in August to make the end of fasting called Filseta.
 This event is mostly for girls and young women, which they await very eagerly every year.
-The name of the festival ‘Ashendye’ comes from the name of a tall grass that the girls make in to a skirt and it around their waist as a decoration.
+The name of the festival ‘Ashendye’ comes from the name of a tall grass that the girls make into a skirt and it around their waist as a decoration.
 The young women and girls dress the best traditional dresses called tifitef which is a cotton dress decorated with amazing embroidery from the neck to toe in front of the dress.
-The girls also adored themselves with array of beautiful jewelry.
-After the gather in the village or city centaur they divided in to small groups and they start from church and they go house to house singing and playing their drums.
-Thy stop at every house and sing and dance for the people in the house.
-It is customary for people to give them money, food and drinks and other items for their efforts.
-They continue the whole day going from house to house and occasionally stooping in a village or city centaur and singing and dancing for a while before they go on again on their tour.
+The girls also adored themselves with an array of beautiful jewelry.

 Contact Back